idris-lang/Idris-dev/docs/proofs/interactive.rst

 One way to write proofs interactively is to write the general *structure* of the proof, and use the interactive mode to complete the details.
-Consider the following definition, proved in :ref:`.. _sect-theorems`:
+Consider the following definition, proved in :ref:`sect-theorems`:

 .. code-block:: idris